 Overall, this was pretty fun, but there was one big disappointment for myself.
 Violet and I typically attend the Supernatural panel Sunday morning, but did this FX off-site instead.
 Well, Supernatural decided to go all out this year, and used the really cool side-screens in Hall H and then had the band Kansas play Carry On Wayward Son, the theme song typically used on the Supernatural season finale.
 I love that song, and it would have been really cool to see it performed live.
 Oh well, the FX off-site was still very interesting, and I am curious to see what my genetic testing reveals!

 After finishing this up, we briefly wandered around the FX offsite, where we filled up our water bottles up with cold water from the Archer wet bar.
 There was also a The Strain themed station which dispensed sunscreen, but we had already put on some sunscreen while waiting in line earlier.
 Then Violet and I decided to head over to Hall H, as Doctor Who was bound to be a big panel, and we wanted to make sure we had a seat.
 We arrived as The Last Ship was finishing up its panel, and then the Dirk Gently panel was up next.
-Stay tuned for our recap and photos of those panels!
+Click here for our recap and photos of the Dirk Gently and Doctor Who panels!